-The market values of securities or other investments owned by the Fund will go up or down, sometimes rapidly or unpredictably.
-Securities or other investments may decline in value due to factors affecting individual issuers, securities markets generally or sectors within the securities markets.
-The value of a security may go up or down due to general market conditions which are not specifically related to a particular issuer, such as real or perceived adverse economic conditions, changes in interest rates or exchange rates, or adverse investor sentiment generally.
-The value may also go up or down due to factors that affect an individual issuer or a particular sector.
+The market values of securities owned by the Fund will go up or down, sometimes rapidly or unpredictably.
+Securities may decline in value due to factors affecting individual issuers, securities markets generally or particular industries or sectors within the securities markets.
+The value of a security may go up or down due to general market conditions which are not specifically related to a particular issuer, such as real or perceived adverse economic conditions, changes in the general outlook for revenues or corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
+They may also go up or down due to factors that affect an individual issuer or a particular industry or sector, such as changes in production costs and competitive conditions within an industry.
 During a general downturn in the securities markets, multiple asset classes may decline in value.
-When markets perform well, there can be no assurance that securities or other investments held by the Fund will participate in or otherwise benefit from the advance.
+When markets perform well, there can be no assurance that securities held by the Fund will participate in or otherwise benefit from the advance.